COVID-19 Graduations update

-Ceremonies in 2021 will comply with the relevant Victorian Government's COVIDSafe Event Checklist.
+Ceremonies in 2021 will comply with the Victorian Government public health guidelines relating to events.
 A number of provisions will be in place such as the following health measures.

 Known case locations

-Please ensure you are familiar with any known case locations and follow the public health orders relating to testing and leaving quarantine.
+Please ensure you are familiar with any known case locations and follow the public health orders relating to testing and quarantine.

-Physical distancing of 1.5 m will apply and venue capacity restrictions apply.
+Physical distancing and venue capacity restrictions apply.
 We've reduced the number of people allowed in each space throughout the venue accordingly.

-Mask wearing will apply as per the current Victorian Government's restrictions.
+Mask wearing will apply as per the current Victorian Government's regulations.
 Find information about wearing a face mask in Victoria.
-Due to the inability to maintain physical distancing within the venue, all graduates and guests should wear a mask while seated in the theatre.

-Seating for students and guests will be allocated and adequately distanced for the ceremony.
-Venue staff will be on hand to assist.
+Seating for graduates and guests will be adequately distanced within the venue.
+Staff will be on hand to assist.
 As such, we ask that you do not move any non-fixed seating.

 Contactless testamur presentation

 The testamur (degree certificate) presentation will be contactless for your safety.
-It is tradition to doff your trencher (graduation cap) as a gesture of respect to the Presenter and the Chancellor and we will be asking graduates to do this as usual.
+It is tradition to doff your trencher (graduation cap) as a gesture of respect to the Presenter and we will be asking graduates to do this as usual.
 There will not be handshaking as part of the presentation ceremony.

 Hand sanitising stations will be available at various locations throughout the venue.
 Handwash facilities will also be available in all bathrooms.

 Where possible, Live streaming will be available for ceremonies.
 Please visit the Live streaming page for more details on yours ceremonies' Live streaming.
 We encourage you to share the Live streaming link with your supporters (including those at high-risk) who are unable to be with you in-person.